 - Type of message (automatic vs ad-hoc)

-- Status of the message or automatic message
+- Status of the message

-- Sub-status of the message or automatic message
+- Sub-status of the message

-So if you see some variables available in some instances but not others - don't worry, that's to be expected.
+So if you see some variables available in some instances but not others, don't worry, that's to be expected.

 1. To use a variable in your message, you can either type {{ in either SMS or email message areas, or click on the variables button in the email editor.

-2. Select the variable you want to use from the dropdown - recent variables will be sorted to the top as you make use of them.
-You can also type it if you already know it!
+2. Select the variable you want to use from the dropdown.
+Recent variables will be sorted to the top as you make use of them.
+You can also type it if you already know it.

 4. If you're drafting automatic messages with variables, you can preview this on the next screen by clicking "preview".
 Variable fields will be populated with mock data.